Cloufield/GWASTutorial/04_Data_QC/README.md

 ### Allele Frequency

-One of the most important statistics of SNPs is their frequencies in a certain population.
+One of the most important statistics of SNPs is their frequency in a certain population.
 A number of downstream analysis is based on investigating differences in allele frequencies.

 Usually, variants can be categorized into 3 groups based on their Minor Allel Frequency (MAF):